 Contributor: Hannah Brooks.
 Lesson ID: 12032

-They say being in love makes you feel like the Earth is moving under your feet.
-It may not sound romantic, but plate tectonics DOES make the Earth move!
+They say being in love makes you feel like the earth is moving under your feet.
+It may not sound romantic, but plate tectonics DOES make the earth move!
 Learn how we float on a squishy sea of stone!

 These plates are moved by convection currents in the mantle.
 Convection currents, pictured below, occur when warmer magma is pulled upward, while cooler magma sinks.